4C’s + 1C = 5C’s – Evaluation of Sapphires

-Unlike the universal grading system used to value diamonds, around 70% of a coloured gemstone’s value is based on its colour.
-Colour gemstones of the same carat weight are valued very differently depending on their colour, but it is an interplay of all aspects for determining quality, attractiveness and the intrinsic value today and predict future value development.
+Unlike the universal grading system used to value diamonds, around 70% of a gemstone’s value is based on its colour.
+Gemstones of the same carat weight are valued very differently depending on their colour, but it is an interplay of all aspects for determining quality, attractiveness and the intrinsic value today and predict future value development.

 A gemstone’s size, if expressed in a unit of weight, is called a carat or abbreviated “ct”.
 A carat is a metric unit equivalent to one fifth of a gram.
-The carat weight of sapphires does not necessarily define the value of the stone but in general per carat prices increase with overall carat weight of the stone.
-The effect of carat weight upon sapphire value varies from colour to colour.
+The carat weight of sapphires does not necessarily define the value of the stone but in general, per carat prices increase with the overall carat weight of the stone.
+The effect of carat weight upon sapphire value varies depending on a stone’s colour.
 Yellow sapphires are comparatively plentiful in sizes above five carats, but five-carat padparadscha sapphires are extremely hard to come by.

-Large sapphires are many times rarer than smaller sapphires, meaning carat prices increase disproportionately – a five carat sapphire is worth many times more than five one Carat sapphires of a comparable quality.
+Large sapphires are significantly more rare than smaller sapphires, meaning carat prices increase disproportionately – a five carat sapphire is worth many times more than five one Carat sapphires of a comparable quality.
 Prices for sapphires increase more exponentially or sometimes step-wise when in excess of certain significant carat weights.
 Expect steep increases in the price per carat at the one, three, five, and ten-carat levels.
-Fine blue, pink, orange, or padparadscha sapphires that exceed fifteen carats are especially valuable and can fetch very high prices at auction.
+Fine blue, pink, orange, or padparadscha sapphires that exceed fifteen carats are especially valuable and can fetch very high prices at any auction.

 Hue is the gemstone’s basic colour.
 While a sapphire’s colour might be described as yellow or blue, more often gems are a combination of hues e.g. violetish-blue or greenish-blue.
 Tone, which describes how light or dark a stone’s colour is, will also influence a sapphire’s value.
 Saturation describes how pure or intense a colour appears, and it is a key component in determining a sapphire’s value.
 Regardless of the sapphire’s hue, higher levels of saturation are preferred, which means modifiers do not dilute their colour.
 The finest sapphires have “vivid” saturation, but sapphires with “strong” saturation are also prized.

 In terms of blue sapphires a velvety to violetish blue sapphire hue with a strong saturation without compromising the brightness, in medium to medium dark tones can command a higher value.
 It is still a matter of taste, changes in favour exist between cultural areas.
-From a price perspective cornflower blue, vivid blue and royal blue sapphires are more expensive, then lighter pastel or really dark blue colours.
-However in Europe the demand for lighter pastel-blue and a medium water-blue with an excellent luster and fire are increasing especially for younger people as well as fancy colours like pink, purple, yellow, orange in all colour shades from light to intense.
+From a price perspective cornflower blue, vivid blue, and royal blue sapphires are more expensive; then come the lighter pastel and darker blue colours.
+However in Europe, the demand for lighter pastel-blue and a medium water-blue with an excellent luster and fire are increasing especially for younger people; as well as fancy colours like pink, purple, yellow, orange in all colour shades from light to intense.